quantmind/pulsar/docs/source/design.rst

 Deferred
 ~~~~~~~~~~~~
 Designed along the lines of twisted deferred, this class is a callback which
 will be put off until later.
+Pulsar has three types of deferred:

+* A vanilla :class:`Deferred`, similar to twisted deferred.
+* A :class:`Task`, a specialised deferred which consume a :ref:`coroutine <coroutine>`.
+* A :class:`MultiDeferred` for managing collections of independent asynchronous
+  components.

 .. _design-actor:

 Actors